 What are the different colored dots in parking spaces?The parking lots will all have entrance signs stating the parking zone type: Faculty/Staff, Student Commuter, Student Resident, and Meter Guest Parking.
 Some parking lots allow for multiple permit zone types, so the parking spaces will each have one or more colored dots painted in them, which correspond with what virtual permit types are permitted to park.
 Yellow dots represent Faculty/Staff virtual permit parking, Green dots represent student commuter virtual permit parking, Red dots represent student resident virtual permit parking, and White dots represent metered permit guest parking.

 Why do I want to buy a permit?A full year permit is a great value in time and cost savings.
 If you are either a full or part time student/employee, purchasing a long term permit is the most cost effective option.
 These permits also eliminate the need to pay for short term hourly permits each time you come to campus.
 Annual Permits cost $140 for students, and $150 for faculty/staff.
 We now also offer single term virtual permits for students and faculty/staff for $50 a term.
-Purchasing a long term permit is far more cost effective for those attending SOU full time that it is to purchase short term guest parking permits.

 I purchased a permit but am driving a loaner car, what do I do?You can log into the NuPark Portal and update the vehicle license plate that you will be driving temporarily.
 Once you have your original vehicle back, you can log back in and update that vehicle back to your virtual permit.
 If you do this, please MAKE SURE to delete the loaner/rental car from your account after you no longer have it.
 If you forget to do this step, you could be responsible for future citations that car might receive.
 If you no longer own a vehicle plate that is attached to your account, make sure you remove it so it is no longer associated with you.